ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/v3/indicator_enrichment/indicator_enrichment.rst

         "status": "Success"
     }

+urlscan.io
+""""""""""

-In this second example, the request will enrich the URL Indicator whose ID is 20 with data retrieved from urlscan.io.
+The following request will enrich the URL Indicator whose ID is 20 with data retrieved from urlscan.io:

 .. code::